2/12/2019

 Seth Caddo

-All right.
-Thanks.
-And just on the segment guidance for 2019, the outpatient medical guidance looked like it declined 25 basis points at the midpoint versus 2018.
+All right, thanks.
+And just on the segment guidance for 2019, outpatient medical guidance looked like it declined, you know, 25 basis points at the midpoint versus 2018.
 Can you just give more color what drove that decrease here?
-Yes,

 speaker

-absolutely.
-This is also something we talked about in detail tonight and yesterday.
+Yeah, absolutely.
+This is also something we talked about in details in our invest today.
 We have a couple of leases rolling this year that will have downtime.
-We always underwrite downtime.
-And that's what you're seeing sort of get caught in that calendar side.
-We're very, very excited about that business as Keith was taking over the business and is making lots of change.
-So starting towards the end of this year into next year, you will see the fruits of those efforts that Keith is putting in and bringing and hiring a lot of really good talent there.
-And also empowering a lot of our existing talent.
+We always underwrite downtime, and that's what you're seeing sort of gets caught in that calendar site.
+We're very, very excited. about that business as Keith was taking over the business and is making lots of change.
+So starting, you know, towards the end of this year into next year, you will see the fruits of those efforts that Keith is putting in and bringing and hiring a lot of really good talent there and also empowering a lot of our existing talent.
 So we're very excited about the business.
-What you're seeing, the 25 basis points, just a function of the resource that we described and invested in.
+What you're seeing, the 25 basis points, just a function of two lease rules that we described when I invested it.

 speaker